Find a Lender-Approved Local Conveyancer in Wigan

 Planning law solicitors in Wigan regulated by the Solicitors Regulation Authority

-The firms listed below are a non-comprehensive list of solicitors in Wigan practicing in planning law.
-The solicitors can give expert legal advice on all aspects of planning, including planning applications and appeals
+The list below is a non-comprehensive list of solicitors in Wigan practicing in planning law.
+This will likely include advice on planning applications and appeals

 • Hcb Widdows Mason Limited, 3 - 5 King Street, Leigh, Lancashire, WN7 4LP